+To register a new sphere volume mesher this proc must be called

+'''

+proc GiD_RegisterPluginGenerateSphereMesh { value procedure label

+require_tetrahedra }

+'''

-To register a new sphere volume mesher this proc must be called proc GiD_RegisterPluginGenerateSphereMesh { value procedure label require_tetrahedra } value is an integer that identify the value of the mesher (a GiD variable store the kind of sphere mesher to be used) the value 0 is reserved for the GiD inner sphere mesher other values must be used for future sphere meshers...
+- value is an integer that identify the value of the mesher (a GiD variable store the kind of sphere mesher to be used) - the value 0 is reserved for the GiD inner sphere mesher the value 1 is used for the "Granular" mesher other values must be used for future sphere meshers... - procedure is a tcl procedure that will be called by GiD when meshing each volume (in case that was marked to be meshed with spheres).
+This procedure must have this prototype: